samalba/image-spider/README.md

   still alpha, and I've had a variety of deployment setbacks already, I decided to stick with datastores I know will work.

+* DELETE /result should require HTTP auth.
+The only reason it doesn't is because this app is a code demonstration, not intended for production use.
+HTTP auth would be an unnecessary barrier in this case.

-* It would be nice to offer DELETE for a specified job_id, to remove it and its results from the datastores.
-This would require HTTP auth.
+* DELETE /result accepts a url parameter, but not job_id.
+It would be nice to offer DELETE for a specified job_id, to remove that job and its results from the datastores.
 Unfortunately the architecture does not permit this because URLs are stored only once for any multiple jobs that crawl to them.
 This means that deleting one job could easily delete part of other jobs.
 If this was a required feature, a solution would be (using Postgres):
     * Store an array of job_ids for each webpage URL and each image.
 This would require a lot of redundant information, and would counter the design of the current architecture, but would allow us to solve for DELETE.